 - Community development

-O.R.C.A. foundation through proactive research focusing on the practical application of results and the gathering of currently available information and base line data will build the foundation’s of
+O.R.C.A. foundation through proactive research focusing on the practical application of results and the gathering of currently available information and baseline data will build the foundation’s of the proposed model, via:

 - Analytical studies

 - Environmental needs

 - Data collection